LANPHUNG1205/secret-app/README.md

 ## Git

-Git is required so that you can clone (make a copy version of) the code file from Github to your computer.
+Git is required so that you can clone (make a copy version of) the code file from Github to your computer (and also later make changes to the code if you want)

 Go to this website [Git](https://git-scm.com/install/windows) and download the latest version.

-After installing git successfully, you can check by open the Terminal and write the command to check the git version:
+After installing git successfully, you can check by open Terminal and write the command to check the git version:

 ```
 git --version
 ```

-If the terminal shows the current version of git, then you're done!
+If the Terminal shows the current version of git, then you're done!

 ## Node.js